clarus/redux-ship/docs/api.md

 ): Snapshot<Effect, Commit, State>
 ```

 Simulates a `ship` in the context of a `snapshot` and returns the snapshot of the simulation.
 A simulation is a purely functional (with no side effects) execution of a ship.
+Useful for regression testing.

-Since there are many ways to execute a ship, we need a snapshot a previous live execution of the ship (with side effects).
-For example, if the ship runs an API request, the snapshot is used to give an answer to the API request.
-The result of `simulate` should be equal to `snapshot`, unless your ship was changed since its snapshot was taken.
+To simulate a ship, we need a snapshot of a previous live execution because there are many ways to execute a ship.
+For example, if the ship starts an API request, we do not know which API answer to provide.
+In this case, we use the snapshot which already contains an API answer.
+Since the simulation always gives the same API answers as in the snapshot, the `ship` should behave the same as when its the snapshot was taken.
+In particular, the result of `simulate` should be equal to `snapshot`, unless `ship` had a regression since its snapshot was taken.

 * `ship` the ship to simulate
 * `snapshot` a snapshot of a previous execution of the ship